-For those of you who are suffering with this as a chronic affliction we are beyond empathetic!
-Vertigo as a constant companion must be a horrible experience and can be very serious.
+For those of you who are suffering with this as a chronic affliction we as two nurses are beyond empathetic!
+Vertigo as a constant companion must be a horrible experience and can be very serious especially when one has to be careful during many activities including driving a car.

 Causes of Vertigo

-Vertigo is often caused by an inner ear condition that can be caused by:
+Vertigo is often caused by an inner ear condition such as these:

 This is an inner ear disorder believed to be caused by fluid buildup in the compartments of the inner ear (Labyrinth).
 The Labyrinth contains the organs of balance and hearing.
 The receptors send confusing signals to the brain which causes the episodes of vertigo and tinnitus (ringing in the ears) and hearing loss.

 Labyrinthitis can happen after a viral infection or, more rarely, after an infection caused by bacteria.
-It can triggered by an upper respiratory infection, the flu or even the common cold.
-It may start after a middle ear infection.
+It can triggered by a middle ear infections, upper respiratory infection, the flu or even the common cold and most recently there are studies on the connection with COVID-19 and Vertigo.

 These infection inflames the vestibular nerve and results in the nerve sending incorrect signals to the brain that the body is moving.
 But your other visual signals (eyes) don’t detect the same movement.
 The confusion in signals can make you feel “the spins” or that you have lost your balance.